-MEET THE TIA SENIOR TEAM
+MEET THE SENIOR TEAM

-Marian Bossard, Vice President, Meetings & Events
+Marian Bossard, Senior Vice President, Global Market Events

 Jean Butler, Executive Director, Toy Industry Foundation